Neuron-PHP/logging/README.md

 ## Logging

-Log to a multitude of unique destinations and formats simultaneously.
+Log to a multitude of unique destinations and formats simultaneously

 ### Destinations